u-boot/u-boot/tools/buildman/buildman.rst

 Building Faster
 ---------------

-By default, buildman doesn't execute 'make mrproper' prior to building the first commit for each board.
+By default, Buildman doesn't execute 'make mrproper' prior to building the first commit for each board.
 This reduces the amount of work 'make' does, and hence speeds up the build.
 To force use of 'make mrproper', use -the -m flag.
-This flag will slow down any buildman invocation, since it increases the amount of work done on any build.
+This flag will slow down any Buildman invocation, since it increases the amount of work done on any build.
 An alternative is to use the ``--fallback-mrproper`` flag, which retries the build with 'make mrproper' only after a build failure.

-One possible application of buildman is as part of a continual edit, build, edit, build, ... cycle; repeatedly applying buildman to the same change or series of changes while making small incremental modifications to the source each time.
+One possible application of Buildman is as part of a continual edit, build, edit, build, ... cycle; repeatedly applying Buildman to the same change or series of changes while making small incremental modifications to the source each time.
 This provides quick feedback regarding the correctness of recent modifications.
-In this scenario, buildman's default choice of build directory causes more build work to be performed than strictly necessary.
+In this scenario, Buildman's default choice of build directory causes more build work to be performed than strictly necessary.

-By default, each buildman thread uses a single directory for all builds.
+By default, each Buildman thread uses a single directory for all builds.
 When a thread builds multiple boards, the configuration built in this directory will cycle through various different configurations, one per board built by the thread.
 Variations in the configuration will force a rebuild of affected source files when a thread switches between boards.
-Ideally, such buildman-induced rebuilds would not happen, thus allowing the build to operate as efficiently as the build system and source changes allow. buildman's -P flag may be used to enable this; -P causes each board to be built in a separate (board-specific) directory, thus avoiding any buildman-induced configuration changes in any build directory.
+Ideally, such Buildman-induced rebuilds would not happen, thus allowing the build to operate as efficiently as the build system and source changes allow.
+Buildman's -P flag may be used to enable this; -P causes each board to be built in a separate (board-specific) directory, thus avoiding any Buildman-induced configuration changes in any build directory.

 U-Boot's build system embeds information such as a build timestamp into the